Is Being an OR Nurse Right for You?

 OR nurses may also go by these names, which designate separate roles within the operating room:

-Try to imagine yourself in the operating room.
-Here’s a brief list of common OR nurse duties you might expect
+It can be hard to imagine yourself in the operating room.
+For an idea of what might be asked of you, it can be helpful to look at the latest RN operating room jobs.
+Here’s a brief list of common OR nurse duties you might expect.

 Pre-Surgery OR Nurse Duties